Last Updated on 9 August, 2025

 Common Knee Conditions Eligible for VA Disability Benefits

 The Department of Veterans Affairs (VA) offers disability compensation for various knee conditions connected to military service.
-Understanding which knee problems qualify for VA disability benefits is crucial for veterans seeking compensation.
+Understanding which joint pain conditions qualify for VA disability benefits is crucial for veterans seeking compensation.

 Several knee conditions may qualify veterans for VA disability compensation, including but not limited to: